How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 Budget Skill they Need to Work On: Budget Tracking/Tracking Spending

 Try this: You want your teen to see the budget worksheet as a starting point, and to refer to it after they fill it out.
 At the end of their budget cycle (1 week, bi-weekly/by paycheck, monthly), have them come back and fill in how they actually used their money.
 Then, they need to do a few calculations to see how this compares to how they planned to use their money.
-How much do they have leftover to put into their budget worksheet for their next budget cycle?
+How much do they have left over to put into their budget worksheet for their next budget cycle?

 This is so important to your teen improving their budget skills, that you’ll find columns for each of these follow-up questions in my free teen budget worksheet (actuals vs. planned):

-2. Don’t Know how to Deal with Inconsistent Income Sources
+2. Don’t Know How to Deal with Inconsistent Income Sources

 Have you ever tried to budget with inconsistent money coming in?
 It’s challenging.